 Figure 10.9.3.3-1 illustrates the high level procedure of client-triggered location reporting.22

+(This figure will be updated in VISIO in the final version).

 Figure 10.9.3.3-1: Client-triggered location reporting procedure

-1. Location management client 2 (authorized MC service user) sends a location reporting trigger to the location management server to activate a location reporting procedure for obtaining the location information of location management client 1. ,
+1. Location management client 2 (authorized MC service user) sends a location reporting trigger to the location management server to start a location reporting procedure for obtaining the location information.

-b)
+2. If step (1) involves an MC group ID list:

+a) The LMS subscribes to group dynamic data request, to obtain group affiliation data from the MC service server.
+The MC service server notifies group affilation data to LMS, containing client 1’s affilitation to this group.

-.
-Depending on the information specified by the location reporting trigger, location management server initiates an on-demand location reporting procedure or an event-triggered location reporting procedure for the location of location management client 1.
+b) The location management server will execute location reporting or cancelling procedures for any newly affiliated or de-affiliated users as per 10.9.3.3 or 10.9.3.4 respectively, in event triggered reporting procedures.
+3. Depending on the information specified by the location reporting trigger, location management server initiates an on-demand location reporting procedure or an event-triggered location reporting procedure for the location of location management client 1.

 * * * End of Changes * * * *